 We have pulled together a list of every men’s college lacrosse camp in the country with the date and cost for each camp.
-If you are looking to attend a camp this summer, look no further than this free list 2019 men’s college lacrosse camps and keep checking back because we'll post 2020 summer camps here when details are available.
+If you are looking to attend a camp this summer, look no further than this free list 2020 men’s college lacrosse camps and keep checking back because we'll be updating camps details as they are available.

 There are two major types of high school boys lacrosse camps: lacrosse recruiting camps, and lacrosse instructional camps.

 - Lacrosse recruiting camps will “roll the balls out” to help high school lacrosse players showcase how competitive they are against the top peers in the area where they are competing.
 Some prestigious lacrosse camps draw large numbers of college coaches who will be looking at your skills, but not all include an instructional component.

 - Instructional lacrosse camps will help high school lacrosse players develop their skills through drills.
 Check to see who is actually coaching at the camp; it could be a college coach who will give you instruction you wouldn’t typically receive from a high school or even club coach.
 On the other hand, you should be careful that a qualified coach will actually be involved in the day-to-day instruction of the men’s lacrosse camp.
 You should carefully reflect on your level of play and how an instructional lacrosse camp can help you improve.